Foreskin Man

-Foreskin Man is a comic book created by Matthew Hess to protest against circumcision.
+Foreskin Man is an American comic book created by Matthew Hess to protest against circumcision.
 The comic centers on Foreskin Man, a superhero who saves babies from being circumcised and fights their would-be circumcisers.

 Foreskin Man was created by Matthew Hess, the author of a proposed bill to ban medically unnecessary circumcisions of minors, during a 2010 to 2011 campaign to ban this procedure in San Francisco.
-The comic received criticism from advocates on both sides of the circumcision debate for its alleged use of anti-Semitic imagery.
+The comic received criticism from advocates on both sides of the circumcision debate for its alleged use of antisemitic imagery in its second issue.

 Background

 In 2010, intactivists (activists against infant circumcision) began an initiative to put a measure on San Francisco's November 2011 ballot that would ban all non-medically necessary circumcisions of minors.
 The effort was spearheaded by intactivist group Bay Area Intactivists, which used a bill whose text was written by Matthew Hess, the founder of San Diego–based intactivist website MGMbill.org (MGM being an acronym for "male genital mutilation", a term used by some intactivists to denounce circumcision).
 Hess also published Foreskin Man, a comic about a superhero who fights circumcisers and saves babies from them.
-In the comic, which currently has seven issues, superhero Foreskin Man battles enemies and saves boys from circumcisions in a variety of situations including hospital circumcisions, religious circumcisions, and tribal circumcisions.
+In the comic, which has seven issues, superhero Foreskin Man battles enemies and saves boys from circumcisions in a variety of situations including hospital circumcisions, religious circumcisions, and tribal circumcisions.